Medicines for Autism

 But these medicines can have side effects, including sleepiness, tremors, and weight gain.
 Their use is usually considered only after behavior management has failed to address the problem behaviors.

-Other medicines that are sometimes used include:2
+Other medicines that are sometimes used include:1

 The effectiveness of these medicines varies by individual.
 Side effects are possible and should be discussed with your doctor.
-Some doctors may advise going off a medicine temporarily, in order to identify whether it is having a positive or negative effect.
+Some doctors may advise going off a medicine temporarily, to identify whether it is having a positive or negative effect.

 The U.S. Food and Drug Administration (FDA) has issued a warning on anticonvulsant medicines and the risk of suicide and suicidal thoughts.
 The FDA does not recommend that people stop using these medicines.
 Instead, people who take anticonvulsant medicine should be watched closely for warning signs of suicide.
 People who take anticonvulsant medicine and who are worried about this side effect should talk to a doctor.